Most older adults don’t need much help from others.

 Over the past several years, both in my in-person doctoring work, and as an aging health expert writing online, I’ve seen countless people struggling to sort out just what their older parent might need help with, and how to help.

-So earlier this year, I created an online program to help people with this: the Helping Older Parents Membership.
+So in 2019, I created an online program to help people with this: the Helping Older Parents Membership.

 As part of the related Helping Older Parents Course, I created a list of the key domains that family caregivers usually have to address at some point.